kebaldwi/DNAC-TEMPLATES/TUTORIALS/Ansible.md

 4. Cross-Architecture, Cross-Vendor Orchestration:  Ansible is architecture and vendor agnostic.
 It is a powerful tool for configuring heterogeneous networks and performing service orchestration across architectures.
 It is also an established component in common DevOps deployments.
 5. Catalyst Center Capabilites:  For those who have an existing Ansible practice and are heavy users of Ansible, incorporating Catalyst Center makes the capabilities of Catalyst Center available from Ansible playbooks.

-The Ansible collection for Cisco Catalyst center is called *cisco.dnac*.
+The Ansible collection for Catalyst Center is called *cisco.dnac*.
 Take a moment to review the documetation for the [cisco.dnac](https://docs.ansible.com/ansible/latest/collections/cisco/dnac/index.html#plugins-in-cisco-dnac) collection for details on the modules available in the collection.

 ### The Basics of Ansible